 Octacosanol is a compound primarily found in wheat germ that is used by people to improve their physical fitness.
 While some studies do show improvement in athletic performance, other research explores the compound's ability to improve cholesterol metabolism and protect the liver from oxidative stress.

-Omega-3 Fatty Acids are named for their chemical structure but are valued for their health benefits In order for the body to function well, there must be a balance between the omega-3s (generally considered anti-inflammatory) and the omega-6s (generally considered pro-inflammatory) Unfortunately, horses that do not have access to grass may be getting too many omega-6 fatty acids from their fortified grain To bring the ratio back into balance, many people feed flax seed to their horses, the greatest plant source of omega-3s Flax seed is 40% oil, and nearly 60% of that oil is alpha linolenic acid, an omega-3 that can be converted by the body into DHA and EPA, which have additional benefits.
+Omega-3 Fatty Acids are named for their chemical structure but are valued for their health benefits.
+In order for the body to function well, there must be a balance between the omega-3s and the omega-6s for a proper but not excessive inflammatory response.
+Unfortunately, horses that do not have access to grass may be getting too many omega-6 fatty acids from their fortified grain.
+To bring the ratio back into balance, many people feed flax seed to their horses, the greatest plant source of omega-3s.
+Flax seed is 40% oil, and nearly 60% of that oil is alpha linolenic acid, an omega-3 that can be converted by the body into DHA and EPA, which have additional benefits.

 Pancrelipase is a mixture of three enzymes normally made by the pancreas: amylase, lipase and protease.
 Together, these enzymes break down fats, protein and starch in the diet into smaller particles which the small intestine can then absorb.
 Supplementing pancreatic enzymes is useful when the pancreas cannot make them itself or when the enzymes cannot reach the intestines where they are needed for digestion.

 Pancreatin 8X- see Pancrelipase